martin12333/Readable-Lisp-S-expressions/tutorial.md

     help()

 It's actually quite common to have a function call pass one parameter, where the parameter is calculated using infix notation, so there's a rule to simplify this common case.
 You can use f{x + 1}, which maps to (f {x + 1}) which then maps to (f (+ x 1)).
 This makes it easy to pass a single parameter which happens to be calculated using infix.
 For example, factorial{n - 1} maps to factorial({n - 1}) which maps to (factorial (- n 1)).
+You can try out this simple example:

      not{#t and #f}